randix/KioskContacts/README.md

 #### Introduction

 This app is designed to work on a kiosk tablet at at an event.
-It presents a configurable screen form to enter contact information.
+It presents a configurable form to enter contact information.
 It can be run in the iOS "kiosk" mode on an iPhone or iPad.

-The kiosk operator invites a visitor to enter his or her contact information to share with the kiosk operator for the purpose of getting further information from the kiosk operator. *Kiosk Contacts* can be configured to send a mail or message immediately to the vistor.
+The kiosk operator invites a booth visitor to enter his or her contact information to share with the kiosk operator for the purpose of getting further information. *Kiosk Contacts* can be configured to send a mail or message immediately to the vistor.

-The app saves collected information to a file, and initiates the sending of a welcome mail or message to the mail address or telephone number entered on the form.
+The app saves collected information to a file and initiates the sending of a welcome mail or message to the mail address or telephone number entered on the form.

 #### Requirements